anikket786/BalloonStore/README.md

 3. Run the app by clicking on Run button at top menu bar within Android Studio.
 4. Let the build and installation process to complete once completed it can be tested.

-# Improvements

-1. Due to limited bandwidth, I was not able to add some features like giving edit option to custom messages in My balloons section.

 # App architecture & libraries used

 1. Follows MVVM architecture